 I'm considering enlisting in the military and potentially becoming an officer.
 I've heard there are age limits for officer roles.
 Can someone clarify what the maximum age is for enlisting as an officer?

 Yes, age is indeed a determining factor when considering becoming an officer in the U.S. military.
-Different military branches have different age requirements, but on average, the maximum age requirement ranges from 28 to 42.
+Different military branches have different age requirements for all enlistees - the maximum age requirement ranges from 28 to 42.

 For instance, in the Army, the age limit is 35 for active-duty recruits.
-In the Air Force, the cut-off is 42 years old.
+In the Air Force and Space Force, the cut-off is 42 years old.
 For the Navy, it's 41, and for the Marines, it's 28.
 The Coast Guard has a cut-off of 41.
+However, there are no official maximums for officers specifically.

 CollegeVine’s Q&A seeks to offer informed perspectives on commonly asked admissions questions.
 Every answer is refined and validated by our team of admissions experts to ensure it resonates with trusted knowledge in the field.